serejekee/echogem/README.md

 `/post` — generate a post on a random topic (e.g., Space, AI, Health, etc.)

-Optional: you can easily extend it to accept a custom topic with `/post topic`.
+Optional: you can easily extend it to accept a custom topic in topics.txt.

 ---